-When it comes to interest subsidization, the Department of Education (DOE) covers all interest for the first 3 years on subsidized loans.
+When it comes to interest subsidization, the Department of Education (DOE) covers all unpaid, accrued interest for the first 3 years on subsidized loans.
 For unsubsidized loans and subsidized loans beyond the first 3 years, interest is not subsidized.

 Borrowers who decide to switch out of an IBR plan to another repayment plan must be mindful of some restrictions.
 Namely, they would need to enter into a 10-Year Standard Repayment plan for at least 1 month or make at least one reduced forbearance payment (where a borrower can put their loan into “forbearance” status, which effectively reduces the loan payment amount temporarily, and then making one payment while in forbearance before switching to their new IDR plan).
 The reduced forbearance payment can be negotiated with the loan servicer and can potentially be very low.
 Furthermore, whenever a borrower changes repayment plans, any outstanding, unpaid interest is capitalized.